About Boone County

 Mugshots & Booking Photos

-Mugshots in Boone County are taken and retained by the Boone County Sheriff's Office during the booking process.
+Mugshots in Boone County are taken and retained by Boone County Sheriff's Office during the booking process.
 These images are part of the public record and can be accessed through the Sheriff's Office website or by request.
 While Indiana does not have specific laws for mugshot removal, individuals may petition for removal or sealing of records under certain circumstances, such as expungement of charges.
-Mugshots are often used in conjunction with arrest records and are available for public viewing unless restricted by court order.
+Mugshots are often used with arrest records and are available for public viewing unless restricted by court order.

 Courts & Case Records